Climate change in Nigeria: Fisheries

-The fisheries industry suffers a number of difficulties and sustainability issues, such as overfishing, illicit fishing, insufficient infrastructure, restricted availability of credit and funding, and weak regulatory and governance frameworks.
-The long-term economic advantages may be increased and the sector's contribution to the wellbeing of the Nigerian people can be ensured by addressing these issues through sustainable fisheries management methods and policies.

 Forestry

 Nigeria is endowed with variety of forest resources, from savannas in the north to rainforests in the south, and diverse species which fulfill a number of environmental functions.
 These include wildlife, medicinal plants and herbs, watershed protection, hydrological regime stabilization and carbon sequestration.
 Forests regulate global climate and serve as a major agent of carbon exchange in the atmosphere.
 In Nigeria, natural forests have reduced drastically and its impacts on climate change are increasing.
 Erosion and excessive wind reduces the amount of forestry produce, such as wood and cane.
 Forests are under significant pressure not only from climate change but also from increasing populations and greater demand for forest resources.

 The excessive exploitation of these forest resources is a source of concern as it is a threat to the economic, environmental and social wellbeing of Nigerians.
 Apart from providing a significant proportion of global timber and fuel.

 In Nigeria, forestry is important to both the economy and attempts to preserve the environment.

 Nigeria's woods may be generally divided into three different kinds based on their distribution and characteristics: